Kinto/kinto-admin/README.md

 The `KintoAdmin` component accepts a `settings` prop, where you can define the following options:

 - `maxPerPage`: The max number of results per page in lists (default: `200`).
+- `singleServer`: The server URL to be used (default: `null`).
+This removes the ability to connect to multiple servers.

 Example: